A Deterministic Framework for Neural Network Quantum States in Quantum Chemistry: Theory

 The Variational mode restricts the optimization to the variational subspace $\mathcal{V}_k$ ($\Omega = \mathcal{V}_k$), with the effective Hamiltonian defined as the projection $\hat{H}_{\text{eff}} = \hat{P}_{\mathcal{V}} \hat{H} \hat{P}_{\mathcal{V}}$.
 The objective is the standard variational energy within $\mathcal{V}_k$:

 The gradient corresponds to the projection of the residual vector onto the ansatz tangent space within $\mathcal{V}_k$:

 This mode learns a non-linear compression of the ground state wavefunction within $\mathcal{V}_k$.
-Since contributions from $\mathcal{P}_k$ are neglected during optimization, this approach is designed to be coupled with post-optimization perturbative corrections (e.g., PT2) to recover dynamic correlation.
+Since contributions from $\mathcal{P}_k$ are neglected during optimization, the variational objective in Eq.~\ref{eq:variational_energy} and its gradient in Eq.~\ref{eq:variational_gradient} are designed to be coupled with post-optimization perturbative corrections (e.g., PT2) to estimate residual perturbative contributions.

+The projected variational objective in Eqs.~\ref{eq:variational_energy} and \ref{eq:variational_gradient} is closely related to the constrained-optimization strategy of Li et al., where an exact truncated NQS energy and its gradient are evaluated within a selected configuration sample\cite{li2024improved}.
+In the present work, we use this objective as one component of a unified deterministic framework, enabling a direct comparison with the Asymmetric and Proxy target-space formulations in terms of gradient consistency, computational cost, subspace evolution, and residual error sources.